Pence says 'Different times call for different leadership' in video launching 2024 presidential bid

 People are also reading…

-Pence is staking his presidential hopes on Iowa as he launches a campaign that will make him the first vice president in modern history to take on his former running mate.
+Pence is staking his presidential hopes on Iowa as he seeks to become the first vice president in modern history to take on his former running mate.

+His campaign will also test the party's appetite for a socially conservative, mild-mannered and deeply religious candidate who denounced the populist tide that swept through his party under Trump.

 "We believe the path to victory runs through Iowa and all of its 99 counties," said Scott Reed, co-chair of a super PAC that launched last month to support Pence's candidacy.